Sherefudin-Adem/learnblog/content/posts/einfuehrung.md

 ```

-`Note:` we are not passing array here.
+`Note` we are not passing array here.
 Instead we are passing the elements as arguments.
 In the above example, the spread attribute converts the list of elements (i.e) the parameters to an array.
 Another Example:

 ```js